GRIFFINCollaboration/griffin-dashboard/static/xTags/detectors/BAMBINO/README.md

 ####Attributes
  - `MIDAS`: host:port of the MIDAS experiment the HV frontends for this detector are living at.
- - `rateServer`: full URL of JSONP post of scalar rate information for BAMBINO.
-JSON should be wrapped in a `parseRate(data)` function at this URL.
- - `thresholdServer`: full URL of JSONP post of threshold information for BAMBINO.
-JSON should be wrapped in a `parseThreshold(data)` function at this URL.
  - `config`: JSON string arranged as follows:
  ```
 {